photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 ### Videos Don't Play ###

 In case [FFmpeg is disabled](../../user-guide/settings/advanced.md#disable-ffmpeg) or not installed, videos cannot be indexed because still images cannot be created.
-You should also have [Exiftool enabled](../config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.
+You should also have [ExifTool enabled](../config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.

 If videos do not play and/or you only see a white/black area when you open a video: